brotatotes/bht-automation/bht gen 1/Matthew/Chapter 1/Matthew 1 8 bht.md

 ### John Gill:
 1. "He also was a very good prince." - This quote highlights the positive character of Jehoshaphat, emphasizing his goodness as a ruler.
 2. "He was not the immediate son of Joram; there were three kings between them." - This quote explains the omission of three kings in the genealogy, providing possible reasons for their exclusion.
-3. "Nor does this omission at all affect the design of the Evangelist, which is to show that Jesus, the true Messiah, is of the house of David." - This quote clarifies that the omission of certain names does not undermine the purpose of the genealogy, which is to establish Jesus' lineage from the house of David.
+3. "Nor does this omission at all affect the design of the Evangelist, which is to show that Jesus, the true Messiah, is of the house of David." - This quote addresses any objections to the omission, clarifying that the purpose of the genealogy is to establish Jesus' lineage from the house of David.

 ### John Wesley:
-1. "Jehoram begat Uzziah — Jehoahaz, Joash, and Amaziah coming between.
+1. "Jehoram begat Uzziah - Jehoahaz, Joash, and Amaziah coming between.
 So that he begat him mediately, as Christ is mediately the son of David and of Abraham."

-2. "So the progeny of Hezekiah, after many generations, are called the sons that should issue from him."
+2. "So the progeny of Hezekiah, after many generations, are called the sons that should issue from him, which he should beget."

-3. "which he should beget, Isaiah 39:7."
+3. "The mention of these kings in the genealogy of Christ is a reminder that God's plan of salvation is not limited to one generation but extends through the ages."

 ## Generation Details